 Hamilton retail business targeted in robbery

-Police are responding to reports of an armed robbery at a retail premises in Hillcrest, Hamilton.
+Police were responding to reports of an armed robbery at a retail premises in Hillcrest, Hamilton, on Monday night.

-A police spokesperson confirmed the incident took place around 9pm, Monday night in Clyde St. It’s believed the robbery took place at Hillcrest Four Square and firearms were involved, however, that is yet to be confirmed.
+A police spokesperson confirmed the incident took place around 9pm in Clyde St. It’s believed the robbery took place at Hillcrest Four Square and firearms were involved, however, that is yet to be confirmed.

 “Police are currently making initial enquiries to establish the circumstances.
 Nobody was physically injured,” the spokesperson said.